mpetazzoni/sse.js/README.md

 Additionally, the events will have the following fields:

 - `id`: the event ID, if present; `null` otherwise
+- `lastEventId`: the last seen event ID, or the empty string if no event with an ID was received
 - `data`: the event data, unparsed

 `SSE`, like `EventSource`, will emit the following events: